mdable2/git-auto-northwestern-data-science/README.md

 ## Possible Improvements

 1. For loop to create directories in 'starting' could take in a cmd line argument and only create directories for number entered.
 Then only add files for that number entered.
 Could be either a range based (like 1 - 2) or a specific directory with option to add multiple (like 1 or 1 2).
 2. Refactor code to move reused pieces into a reusable module.

-[EOF]